Gradualism and Direction

 GRADUALISM and DIRECTION

-Generally speaking, the process of stages is implemented when the overall goal is judged to be being directly unattainable; it is then divided into smaller, more easily attainable goals.
+This process is implemented when the overall goal is deemed not to be directly unattainable.
+It is then divided into smaller, more easily attainable goals.

-This process of division corresponds to a to a general strategy of action that is not necessarily manipulative.
-Experienced explorers explain that if you are lost in the desert, dying of thirst, and trying to reach a desperately distant city (the ultimate goal) you must set yourself a manageable goal, such as the next dune, and then the next cactus, and so on, step by step until you finally reach the distant city.
+This division corresponds to a to a general strategy of action that is not necessarily manipulative.
+Experienced explorers explain that when you are lost in the desert and dying of thirst while trying to reach a distant oasis, your ultimate goal, you could set your sights on reaching the next dune, and then the next cactus, and so on, until you finally reach the oasis.

-Perhaps more relevant to everyday life perhaps is the solution to trying to carry a heavy weight.
-If I cannot carry this one-hundred-pound object, I take it apart and carry each part separately.
+A more relevant example to everyday life is how to carry a heavy weight.
+If I cannot carry this one-hundred-pound object, I take it apart, when possible, and carry each part separately.

-It is often found to be better not to confront the interlocutor with the whole interval separating the existing situation from the ultimate end, but to divide this interval into sections, with stopping points along the way indicating partial ends, whose realization does not provoke such a strong opposition.
+It is often better not to confront the interlocutor with the entire distance between the current situation and the ultimate goal.
+Instead, this distance is divided into sections with stopping points indicating partial goals.
+These partial goals are less likely to provoke strong opposition.
 (Perelman & Olbrechts-Tyteca [1958], p.
 282).

-The newlyweds Jones want to buy an apartment; the real estate agent suggests a modest, perfectly adequate two-bedroom apartment,, and they agree to buy it.
-Now that the agent has his foot in the door, he observes that a baby is coming soon; so they really need a three-bedroom apartment; The Joneses change their minds and agree to buy one.
-But the agent observes that Mrs. Jones is developing a promising start-up, she needs a private office; so they need a four-bedroom flat, and so on.
+The newlyweds Jones want to buy an apartment.
+The real estate agent suggests a modest, perfectly adequate two-bedroom apartment, and they agree to buy it.
+Now that the agent has his foot in the door, he observes that a baby is on the way; so they really need a three-bedroom apartment is necessary.
+The Joneses change their minds and agree to buy one.
+However, the agent notices that Mrs. Jones is starting a business, and needs a private office.
+Therefore, they need a four-bedroom apartment, and so on.

 In arguing with the Lord to persuade Him to withhold His wrath against Sodom, Abraham uses such a priming strategy and step-by-step process-a bit manipulative, but praiseworthy nonetheless.
 The argument is not from the few to the many but from the few to the very few:

-Once again he spoke to him, “What if only forty are found there?”
-He said, “For the sake of forty, I will not do it.”
+Once again Abraham spoke to Him, “What if only forty are found there?”
+He said, “For the sake of forty, I will not do it.

-Then he said, “May the Lord not be angry, but let me speak just once more.
+Then Abraham said, “May the Lord not be angry, but let me speak just once more.
 What if only ten can be found there?”
-He answered, “For the sake of ten, I will not destroy it.”
+He answered, “For the sake of ten, I will not destroy it.

 When the Lord had finished speaking with Abraham, he left, and Abraham returned home.